Research Focus

 computed using HER2NI metrics at a representative point along an interaction trajectory.

-- Cs ≈ 0.83 — stable human cognitive state
+- Cs ≈ 0.83 — stable human-side interaction pattern

-- Hs ≈ 0.88 — strong cross-substrate resonance
+- Hs ≈ 0.88 — strong structural fit

 Illustrative example only.
 Values shown are not derived from a deployed system.